 (inaudible). t know that it was 8:30

-Mr. Hull: She mentioned that to me, while (inaudible) that I did verify that publicized at 8:30 a.m., soshe was mistaken.
+Mr. Hull: She mentioned that to me, while (inaudible) that I did verify the publicized at 8:30 a.m., soshe was mistaken.
 (Inaudible).
 Other than the commission (inaudible) ready for adjournment.
-Sorry, I know it's been a least to the commission (inaudible) ready for adjournment. nt, I think the Department or the
+Sorry, I know it's been a at, I think the Department or the

 Ms. Otsuka: Motion to adjourn.

 Ms. Streufert: Second.

 Chair DeGracia: Commissioners, motion on the floor is to adjourn.
 All in voice vote).
 Oppose.
 Hearing none, meeting is adjourned.
 Thank you.
 6:0

 Chair DeGracia adjourned the meeting at 4:10 p.m.

 Respectfully submitted by:

 Lisa Oyama, Commission Support Clerk

 ( ) Approved as circulated (date approved).

 ( ) Approved as amended.
 See minutes of meeting.